 Although there are other options which we will discuss, a professionally installed modern hearing loop system will still out perform and simplify connection to the ALS (assistive listening systems).
 A hearing loop turns hearing aids or cochlear implants into wireless loudspeakers that broadcast customized sound directly into the end users’ ears without the need for any additional equipment.
 Hearing loops are fully compliant with ADA without the use of any additional equipment.

-IR (infrared) RF (radio frequency) systems require a neck loop to connect to hearing aids or cochlear implants.
+RF (radio frequency) and IR (infrared) systems require a neck loop to connect to hearing aids or cochlear implants.
 WIFI and Bluetooth are not ADA compliant.
 WIFI is ubiquitous and Bluetooth is a one-to-one system.

-Other systems require the use of a neck loop which means: distributing and collecting the transmitters, maintenance, batteries and sanitization of the devices.
-There is some debate about the small chance of neck loops used with IR or RF systems interfering with pacemakers.
+RF (radio frequency) and IR (infrared) systems require the use of a neck loop which means: distributing and collecting the transmitters, fresh batteries plus maintenance and sanitization of the devices.
+NOTE - Neck loops can potentially interfere with a pacemaker's function, leading to malfunctions like inappropriate pacing or sensing issues.

 Hearing loop technology is the preferred assistive system endorsed by the AAA (American Academy of Audiology) and HLAA (Hearing Loss Association of America).

 Hearing loops are the only ALS that have a sound quality standard IEC60118-4 for installations.
-The International Electrical Code is recognized worldwide.
+This International Electrical Code is recognized worldwide.

 With a hearing loop, no one knows, except the listener that they are connected to the hearing loop thereby the user maintains their privacy and dignity.
 People are reluctant to seek out the other types of assistive listening devices thus they are not often used.